 Thinking ahead for retirement

 And what about when you retire?
-Will you move into a service like The Parke Assisted Living and just sell your home, or will you consider keeping your home and potentially hire a carer should you have limited mobility by then?
+Will you move into assisted living and sell your home, or will you consider keeping your home and potentially hire a carer should you have limited mobility by then?
 Alternatively, will you offer your home to your children and consider purchasing a new smaller home?
 There are plenty of choices available if you’re willing to consider all of your options.

 Some final words